TEKAPO SKI CLUB HISTORY

 With a delay for various reasons in getting the building started - it meant we secured the services of Henderson Building Ltd from Timaru who were wonderful to work alongside to achieve our goal.

-A huge thank you to Ken, Shane & their team.
+A huge thank you to Ken, Shane & their awesome team.

-The Retreat will be open in early December 2020 for anyone to book - we are open to everyone & look forward to many years of fun & laughter together being back in Lake Tekapo.
+The Retreat will be open from December 2020 for anyone to book - we are open to everyone & look forward to many years of fun & laughter together being back in Lake Tekapo.